Skip to content

 Pruning the Laburnum Arch

-In the depths of frosty January comes the task of pruning the world-famous Laburnum Arch, which can take two skilled gardeners around a month.
+In the depths of frosty January comes the task of pruning the world-famous Laburnum Arch, which can take two skilled gardeners around six weeks.

 The season closes with a big team effort planting snowdrops ‘in the green’.
 We plant around 20,000 each February in the Old Park meadow, helped by visitors – a great way to mark a new year in the garden.